rowdyslav/UnRowdy/README.md

+this branch is archive with frontend built with Flet

 # UnRowdy Product Overview

 UnRowdy is a web application built with a Python-based full-stack architecture.
 The application appears to be a personal management or wish-tracking system with user authentication and wish management features.